Last updated: May 2017. It’s not fair, isn’t it?

 Generally, if you’ve always had the same pain levels than it’s nothing to worry about.
 But if you see a sudden change in your symptoms, get checked by a doctor please.

-How to Stop Lower Back Pain Before & During Period
+How to Get Rid of Lumbar Pain Before & During Period

 I know, I know.
 You probably want to reach out to your monthly little helper – Ibuprofen.